mcdemarco/the-new-kitchen-cookbook/vegetables/squash.md

 Bake cut side down at 375° for 1 hour.

+## Calabaza Squash

+Bake at 475° for 40 minutes.

 ## Delicata Squash

 Bake cut side down at 400° for 20 minutes.
 The entire squash is edible, so afterwards you can cut it up into handy pieces or stuff the halves like a pepper with something pre-cooked.